stealthBS/demo1-repo/AI notes.md

   - Can create a 'New chat'.
   - Can do 'Search chat' or search any old chat conversation quickly.
   - Can access [ChatGPT Image Library](https://chatgpt.com/library) to generate any image.
   - Can access 'Projects' tab : it is the feature where we can upload multiple files and then do queries on it.
 It is mostly used for multiple-tasking purpose only.
+  - Can use 'Temporary Chat' feature which won't appear in history tab and it won't keep in record/track.
   - Can 'Share chat link' or can share our ChatGPT conversation through link --> so that other people can also able to access it.
   - Can 'Archive chat' or can hide any chat from the main active conversation list or 'Chats' list.
   - Can create our own 'Customize ChatGPT'.
   - Can access many ready-made [GPTs](https://chatgpt.com/gpts) inside ChatGPT which are built by other peoples or organizations.
   - Can access [Sora](https://sora.chatgpt.com/) tool by ChatGPT (Plus/Pro only) to generate images & short videos through prompt/text.
   - Can access [Deep Research](https://openai.com/index/introducing-deep-research/) advanced AI-powered tool.
+  - Can toggle between different ChatGPT versions if we have piad plan.
   - And inside the chatbox only we can :
     - Ask anything in the prompt box through typing.
     - Ask anything through voice by clicking on '🎤Dictate' but, whcih actually works like speech-to-text.